ept/blog/src/yc-value.md

 1. a signalling effect: other people can see that a reputable organisation thinks that at one point in your life (when you took your exams), you were reasonably motivated and not entirely stupid;
-2. you become part of a network of people.
+2. you build a network of talented people.

 I think we are seeing something similar with YC.
 The fact that YC has brought forth a number of successful startups is merely a correlation; by itself it doesn't say anything about cause and